Byaidu/ida_debug_bridge/README.md

 ### Synchronize Memory

-Forwarded from IDA's dbg_read_memory API.
-Need to provide the address and length of the memory area.
+Forwarded from IDA's `dbg_read_memory()` API.
+The parameters include the address and length of the memory area.

 ```json
 {"ea":140724733087136,"func":"dbg_read_memory","len":8}